kamperh/kamperh.github.io/_posts/2026-07-13-ai_hope_fear.md

 We end in a situation where we are required to produce more essentially useless things.

 We can of course decide to go a different route.
 But at the moment it looks like we will just be filling out more forms.

+* * *

+[^1]: For some reason, university upper management loves forms, and especially forms that serve no purpose.
+Introducing a new form fills them with happiness.
+Maybe I am a bit unfair: banks, the traffic department and my optometrist all love forms asking for redundant information.
+If you check these forms carefully, the actually important information could normally be obtained through three yes/no questions.